-- 1.Knowledge and understanding - Account in oral as well as written for alternative conceptions of: sources of legitimate international actions; subjects of legitimate international action; migration, democracy, self-determination, justice, and legitimate violence in international relations. - 2.
-Skills and abilities: - Identify and analyze normative judgments of international politics as well as their empirical or other preconditions. - Apply normative theories to practical normative problems in international politics.
+- 1.Knowledge and understanding - Account in oral as well as written for alternative conceptions of: sources of legitimacy in international politics; subjects of legitimate international politics; and concepts of human-rights, self-determination, migration, justice, and legitimate violence in international relations. - 2.Skills and abilities: - Identify and analyze normative judgments of international politics as well as their empirical or other preconditions. - Apply normative theories to practical normative problems in international politics.

-- 3. Evaluation and approach: - Evaluate normative judgments of international politics as well as their empirical or other preconditions. - Relate theoretical themes distinguished in the first course aim to each other, by means of independently pursued comparison, critique, or synthesis of two or more of the theoretical themes. - Apply normative theories to practical normative problems in international politics.
+- 3. Evaluation and approach: - Evaluate normative judgments of international politics as well as their empirical or other preconditions. - Relate theoretical themes distinguished in the first course aim to each other, through independently pursued comparison, critique, or synthesis of two or more of the theoretical themes.